pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

 currently declared on the Pod and Device Plugin level.

-It should be also taken into account that Device Plugins API is stable.
+It should be also taken into account that Device Plugins API is beta.
 Introducing incompatible changes to it may not be accepted by the Kubernetes community.

 ## Infrastructure Needed (Optional)